 In our experience, we never check luggage.
 However, it is understandable if you need to if taking a long trip.

-Avoid hefty charges for checking bags by simple packing everything into your carry on!
+Avoid hefty charges for checking bags by simply packing everything into your carry on!
 Here are some essential packing tips every traveler should know.

 Another tip you can try is if you are worried your carry on bag is too big, wait to check it until you get to the gate.
 Often times, they will check it for free!